for-vibe2/vista/README.md

 ## Story

-Vista is my Hackathon submission for [Supabase Launch week 6](https://supabase.com/launch-week).
-It was inspired by those animated subtitle while scrolling through Youtube Shorts, and I always wanted to play with [ffmpeg](https://ffmpeg.org/), and this serves as a good opportunity!
+Vista started life as a hackathon submission and was inspired by those animated subtitles while scrolling through Youtube Shorts.
+I always wanted to play with [ffmpeg](https://ffmpeg.org/), and this serves as a good opportunity!

 This ends up a super challenging task: